burakbostancioglu/videojs-timer/README.md

 P.S:
 If your video is not mutiple of your interval, you will get one tick at the end.

+### Testing

+To install expected modules, from the command line run
+>npm link

+Then run tests from your browser

 ## Release History